7 Ways to Deal With the Angry Parents in Sports

 4. Hear them out but Without interrupting them

 The parent, or just any other person, wants to feel like they’re being heard.
-If you're constantly interrupting and dispute them while they are making their comments mid-conversation, the only thing you’re going to achieve is to make them angrier than they already are.
+If you're constantly interrupting and disputing them while they are making their comments mid-conversation, the only thing you’re going to achieve is to make them angrier than they already are.

 Hear them out all the way through before you start explaining to them why are you making the decisions as they are.
 You really do not want to make the situation worse than it already is.